 Are you as likely in a private marketplace, with a select group of advertisers and publishers, to fall victim to domain spoofing or ad stacking?
 Odds are, no. For publishers, the answer can be ad fraud detection.
 For advertisers, it’s important to ask partners in a private marketplace what they’re doing to prevent ad fraud.
 When premium inventory and top dollar is on the line, publishers should be doing everything they can to keep fraudsters away.

-Create high quality post-click landing pages for PMP advertising
+Create high quality landing pages for PMP advertising

-To do that, you need a post-click landing page for every audience.
+To do that, you need a landing page for every audience.
 And the only way to accomplish that is with the Advertising Conversion Cloud™.
-Find out how with a demo from Instapage.
+Sign up for an Instapage 14-day free trial today.